Many Rx Opioids – Not Just Suboxone – Raise Risk of Dental Disease

 Should people at high risk of an overdose be prescribed opioids like hydromorphone or should they get methadone to help them cope with opioid addiction?

-A new study, however, found that SOS programs are just as effective as methadone and may even be safer.
+A new study, however, found that SOS programs are just as effective as methadone and may even be safer in the long run.
 Researchers in Ontario followed the health outcomes of over 900 people newly enrolled in SOS programs, comparing them with a similar number of drug users who started methadone treatment.

 Their findings, published in The Lancet Public Health, show that people in both the SOS and methadone groups had significant declines in overdoses, emergency department (ED) visits, hospitalizations, severe infections, and health care costs in the year after they started treatment.
 In both groups, deaths related to opioids or any other cause were uncommon.